If you don’t know what mildew is and you are still reading this post, the photo below will enlighten you.

 Any laundry horror photos I need, I never have to go anywhere – it will be in my cupboard.
 But in my defense, mold spots are all too common and every house will have one or two clothing with these dreaded marks.
 Especially if you live in humidity-high areas.

 It occurs as grey or black spots or as patches on fabric – and looks vivid and uglier when the fabric is wet.
 It has a musty smell (in worst cases can also smell like urine) and can cause a lot of skin problems, allergies, respiratory problems etc and can go on to destroy clothes.
 Yes, if it was just the stain I may have discounted it but it seems mildew can cause fabric to rot!
 That is below the belt!

 On leather /fake leather a white mold grows which is as damaging and as ugly.

 Mold loves damp, warm conditions.
 The main culprit of mildew is dampness.
 Mold is always present in the air – when there is moisture in a fabric the mold gets attached to the fabric and grow.

-The most favorable place for mildew is bathroom and the most frequently mildew spotted fabric are bathroom towels.
+The most favorable place for mildew is the bathroom and the most frequently mildew spotted fabric is the bathroom towel.
 Cupboards /wardrobes with humidity and dampness inside are also breeding grounds.

 Tips to prevent Mold and thus mildew spots